Sooners in the NFL, Week 16

 RB Joe Mixon: Not Active.

-RB Samaje Perine: Played 12 of 56 snaps as a backup on offense.
-Played 23 snaps on special teams.
-4 carries, 14 yards.
+RB Samaje Perine: Played 29 of 76 snaps on offense as a backup and 17 on special teams.
+13 carries, 95 yards.
+4 targets, 4 catches, 41 yards.

-LB Jordan Evans: Played 11 of 65 snaps as a backup on defense as a backup.
-Played 8 snaps on special teams.
-1 recovered fumble.

-DE Amani Bledsoe: Played 20 of 65 snaps as a backup on defense.
+DE Amani Bledsoe: Played 19 of 52 snaps on defense as a backup.

 Cleveland Browns

-QB Baker Mayfield: Played all 64 snaps as a starter on offense.
-4 rushes for 11 yards.
-Completed 27-of-32 passes for 297 yards, 2 touchdowns.
-1 sack.
+QB Baker Mayfield: Played all 81 snaps as a starter on offense.
+Completed 28-of-53 passes for 285 yards.
+3 rushes for 6 yards, 1 touchdown.
+4 sacks for a loss of 31 yards.
+3 fumbles.

 Dallas Cowboys

-WR CeeDee Lamb: Played 33 of 58 snaps as a starter on offense and 5 snaps on special teams.
-7 targets, 5 catches, 85 yards.
-1 punt return, 16 yards.
-1 kickoff, 47 yards, returned for a touchdown.
+WR CeeDee Lamb: Played 36 of 70 snaps as a starter on offense and 2 snaps on special teams.
+5 targets, 3 catches, 65 yards, 1 touchdown.
+1 carry, 19 yards, 1 touchdown.
+2 punt returns, 6 yards.

-TE Blake Bell: Played 22 of 58 snaps as a backup on offense and 14 snaps on special teams.
-1 rush, 2 yards.
-1 target, 1 catch, 10 yards.
+TE Blake Bell: Played 30 of 70 snaps as a backup on offense and 11 snaps on special teams.
+1 target, 1 catch, 7 yards.

 S Steven Parker: Did not play.